 The other thing I did was to wear James in a carrier– he was rarely off me in those early days – whether we were walking along the beach, shopping or if it was sleep time and I was battling to settle him.
 I would pop him into my sling.
 In those days the best product on the market was a ring sling, which supported his head well and was a safe, womb-like space for James to be soothed.

-My advice is to find a carrier that works for you- In the years that have passed, many upright carriers have come to market – none that truly support a newborn well enough – until now – the SnuggleRoo is as comfortable as a wrap carrier with no complicated fabric wrapping.
+My advice is to find a carrier that works for you.
+Numerous upright carriers are available and the SnuggleRoo is as comfortable as a wrap carrier with no complicated fabric wrapping.
 This fully adjustable upright carrier is my first choice for carrier for confident parenting.